F0lak/dm_open_ref/ref/list/associations.md

-## list associations
+## associations (info)
+***
 Each unique text string or object in a list may be associated with another value.
 This is done by using the item as an index into the list.
-### Example:

 ```dm

 var/params[0]

 params["player"] = "James Byond"